umbraco/UmbracoDocs/umbraco-forms/developer/themes.md

 - [Forms 10 Default Theme](https://umbra.co/umbraco-forms-default-theme)
 - [Forms 11 Default Theme](https://umbra.co/umbraco-forms-default-theme-11)

-The default theme for minor versions are available from the "Source Code" tab available at the bottom of [this page](https://our.umbraco.com/packages/developer-tools/umbraco-forms/).
+The default theme for minor versions are available from the "Source Code" tab available at the bottom of [Umbraco Forms Package page](https://our.umbraco.com/packages/developer-tools/umbraco-forms/).
 Only versions where changes were made are available.
 So if you are running Umbraco 11.1, and no file for that version is available, use the one for Umbraco 11.0.

 ### Amending Theme Files